Actions

 }

 Now type dd and press Tab to automatically expand the dropdown template.
-It automatically focues the cursor to the title and once the title is entered, press Tab again to focus on the icon, and so on.
+It automatically focuses the cursor on the title, and once the title is entered, press Tab again to focus on the icon, and so on.
 There is no need to press the enter key or move the cursor manually!

 The current method is to right-click and scroll the mouse to click on “Copy link address”.
 Locating “Copy link address” requires cognitive effort.
 I wonder if there is a keyboard shortcut to copy the URL link without using the mouse.